 John Paul II had an acute sense of the gaping holes that had been torn in the moral and spiritual fabric of humanity by the murderous cruelties of the 20th century.
 A century that began with a robust human confidence in the future had ended with a thick fog of cynicism hanging over the western world.

 As he wrote in his striking 2003 apostolic exhortation, "The Church in Europe," Christianity's historic heartland (and, by extension, the entire western world) was beset by guilt over what it had done in two world wars and the Cold War, at Auschwitz and in the Gulag, through the Ukrainian hunger famine and the communist persecution of the Church.
 But having abandoned the God of the Bible, it had nowhere to turn to confess this guilt, seek absolution, and find forgiveness.
+That, John Paul II was convinced, was why the face of the merciful Father had been turned toward the world now.
+The insight came from Poland; the need was universal.
+That was why he created "Divine Mercy Sunday."
+That is why we should remember that he was beatified on that day.

 A life of miracles